kyma-project/website/content/blog-posts/2023-01-12-release-notes-2.10/index.md

 ### Istio upgraded to 1.16.1

-With release 2.10, we upgrade Istio from 1.15.3 to 1.16.1.
-For more details on the changes, read the official [Istio 1.16.
-Upgrade Notes](https://istio.io/latest/news/releases/1.16.x/announcing-1.16/upgrade-notes/).
+With this release, we upgraded Istio from 1.15.3 to 1.16.1.
+For more details on the changes, read the official [Istio 1.16 Upgrade Notes](https://istio.io/latest/news/releases/1.16.x/announcing-1.16/upgrade-notes/).

 ### Istio sidecar injection annotation deprecated